getslideapp/slate/source/includes/_changelog.md

 #### Changed
 - Phone number validation now uses the libphonenumber library.
 - All phone numbers must be in international format, i.e. prepended with +COUNTRY_CODE (e.g. +27 for ZA).
-- Rehive library was updated from version 1.1.9 to 1.1.12

 #### Removed
 - Removed API endpoint for updating bank accounts.